|

 Features

-One day of condensed teaching of microanatomy of the mastoid
+One day condensed teaching of microanatomy of the mastoid

 and middle fossa, including retrolabyrinthine and translabyrinthine approach.